National Library

 The library was founded by King Philip V in 1712 as the Palace Public Library.
 The Royal Letters Patent that he granted, the predecessor of the current legal deposit requirement, made it mandatory for printers to submit a copy of every book printed in Spain to the library.
 In 1836, the library's status as Crown property was revoked and ownership was transferred to the Ministry of Governance.
 At the same time, it was renamed the Biblioteca Nacional.

 The building was opened to the public on 16 March 1896.
-In order to facilitate access to the distinct types of assets, it is divided into halls (salas): 19th century monographs (Sala General), antique assets (Sala Cervantes), journals and periodicals (Sala de Prensa y Revistas), engravings, photographs, maps and drawings (Sala Goya), music scores, sound records and audio-visual resources (Sala Barbieri).
+In order to facilitate access to the distinct types of assets, it is divided into eight halls (salas, in Spanish):

 This is a superb place for the bibliophile or researcher to spend hours.
 For the tourist, the building's beauty and the massive collection are well worth seeing.